mutaharmujahid/seedlabs/README.md

     - This lab aims to gain firsthand experience with the ARP cache poisoning attack and learn about the damages it can cause.
 This lab will use ARP attacks to launch a man-in-the-middle attack, allowing the attacker to intercept and modify packets between two victims, A and B. Skills in packet sniffing and spoofing will also be practiced using Scapy.
 6. **ICMP Redirect Attack**
     - This lab involves launching an ICMP redirect attack, where the victim is manipulated to send packets to a malicious router (10.9.0.111) instead of the intended destination (192.168.60.5).
 The attacker can then intercept, modify, and relay the packets, demonstrating a man-in-the-middle (MITM) attack.
+7. **Packet Sniffing and Spoofing**
+    - This lab involves sniffing and spoofing packets at a lower level.
+This has more hard coding tasks that require more knowledge of C programming and also a good understanding of TCP/IP model.

 ---